gnpy.core

 slot_width: float

-class gnpy.core.info.SpectralInformation(frequency: array, baud_rate: array, slot_width: array, signal: array, nli: array, ase: array, roll_off: array, chromatic_dispersion: array, pmd: array, pdl: array, latency: array, delta_pdb_per_channel: array, tx_osnr: array, label: array)
+class gnpy.core.info.SpectralInformation(frequency: array, baud_rate: array, slot_width: array, signal: array, nli: array, ase: array, roll_off: array, chromatic_dispersion: array, pmd: array, pdl: array, latency: array, delta_pdb_per_channel: array, tx_osnr: array, tx_power: array, label: array)

 Bases: object